SaraK-N17/kickstarter-analysis/README.md

      -The campaign goal does not appear to be predictive of the outcome.
 However, the campaigns with the highest percentage of successful outcomes had goals of less than $1,000.

 - What are some limitations of this dataset?
-      -When filtered down to a subset specific to theater or plays, the data set is fairly small.

 - What are some other possible tables and/or graphs that we could create?